collindching/collinching.github.io/_pages/about.md

 ## Reading

-I used to only read non-fiction books, but have come to appreciate fiction.
-My reasons for reading the two are different.

-Fiction: perspective, historical experience, cultural empathy, adventure
+For me, fiction and non-fiction are both valuable for different functions.

-Non-fiction: practical/worldly knowledge, self-optimization, domain exposure, reading research, sparking new project ideas
+Fiction for historical/cultural experience, perspective, adventure and non-fiction for practical/worldly knowledge, self-optimization, domain exposure.

-In addition to reading, it is important to actively synthesize what you read through writing and application.
+In addition to reading, I try to actively synthesize what I read through writing and application.

 ## Writing

 Writing is an exercise in critically synthesizing knowledge.
 I think writing can be broken down into three parts: 1) summarizing, 2) drawing connections to your life and other knowledge, and 3) expressing personal opinions.

-It's important to write about what you read, what you think about, and what you work on.
-Make this a habit.
+I believe in writing about what I read, think about, and work on as a healthy habit thinking exercise.

 ## Learning by doing

-There are many ways to learn -- you can learn by studying, by teaching, and by doing.
-Learning by doing is the most challenging, and therefore the most efficient way to learn.
+There are many ways to learn -- by studying, teaching, and/or doing.
+I think learning by doing is the most challenging and efficient way to learn.

-Always prioritize learning by doing, pick up necessary theory along the way.
+Prioritize learning by doing, pick up necessary theory along the way.
+You don't need to know everything before you start.

 ## Problem solving